Quasiparticle cooling algorithms for quantum many-body state preparation

 This progress calls for the development of practical, robust, dissipative many-body state preparation algorithms.
 In this work, we develop a theory of quasiparticle cooling on quantum processors, concentrating on efficient preparation of phases of matter with low-energy quasiparticle excitations, in realistic noisy environments.
 In such many-body systems, excited states at sufficiently low energy density can be described in terms of occupation numbers of non-interacting bosonic or fermionic degrees of freedom~\cite{Coleman_2015}.
-The quasiparticles generally have a finite lifetime, due to the decay to other states; however, provided this lifetime is sufficiently long, quasiparticle description can be employed.
+The quasiparticles generally have a finite lifetime, due to the decay to other states; however, provided this lifetime is sufficiently long, a quasiparticle description can be employed.
 A celebrated example is the Landau Fermi-liquid theory, which provides a description of interacting electrons in metals in terms of fermionic quasiparticles~\cite{Coleman_2015}.
-We note that quasiparticle description applies to a variety of phases of matter including Fermi liquids, superconductors, and magnetically ordered states.
+More broadly, quasiparticle descriptions apply to a variety of phases of matter including Fermi liquids, superconductors, and magnetically ordered states.